 Outreach is critical in the sciences and can take many forms.
-I would say outreach is especially important in relation to weather and climate change science, both for their direct impacts on human society and to help us protect our natural environment.
-Climate change science in particular has become extremely politicized in recent decades (it didn’t used to be that way…go back 20 years and take a look!)
-Efforts into improving public understanding of how the Earth system works and how best to focus on solutions to minimize the worst impacts on our way of life instead of arguing if it exists or not.
+It is especially important in weather and climate change science, both for their direct impacts on human society and to help us protect our natural environment.
+Unfortunately, climate change science become extremely polarized and politicized in recent decades (it didn’t used to be that way…go back 20 years and take a look!)
+Efforts into improving public understanding of how the Earth system works, the built-in complexities and feedback loops, and the ways to minimize the worst impacts of a warming climate on our way of life are more important now than ever.

 Interviews for local media outlets, public lectures, social media posts are all forms of outreach, many of which I have participated in (list in my CV).
 One of the most rewarding outreach activities a scientist can do is to work with the K-12 students and teachers.
 One year, my wife and I offered to give a presentation to 4th graders on “how we measure the weather”.
 It turned into 6 straight presentations in one day to each 6th grade class!
 Other activities I participated in were Career Day (5th grade), Dinner with a Scientist (6-8th grade), and classroom demo on GIS and GPS (11h grade).
 In the past, I’ve also given teacher professional development workshops on GPS and using GIS in the classroom.
 Also, check out Skype a Scientist (https://www.skypeascientist.com/), which I’ve only done twice so far (3rd and 6th grade) but looking forward joining up again soon!

 Outreach can also take the form of professional service.
 Much of my career has been centered around service and service-based research.
 Science-based service activities that I am involved with include the following:

 - Chapter Author (Coastal Effects), Fifth National Climate Assessment (NCA5)

 - US Climate Variability and Predictability Program (CLIVAR) Predictability, Predictions, and Applications Interface (PPAI) Panel